gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_3_basic_chat.md

 from azure.core.credentials import AzureKeyCredential
 ```

-### Set up authentication and client
+### Set up the client

-This code retrieves the endpoint and key from environment variables and creates a chat completions client using key authentication.
+This code retrieves the endpoint and key from environment variables and creates a `ChatCompletionsClient` for interacting with the Azure AI model.

 ```python
 endpoint = os.environ["AZURE_AI_INFERENCE_ENDPOINT"]